 - GEAR UP provides mentoring, outreach and support services to participating students and their families, including:

 - Assistance in student enrollment in rigorous and challenging curricula

 - Note: GEAR UP services and scholarships are only available to eligible students attending select schools being served by the grant.

 Best for: Students who have prior military training, experience, and coursework and have either a Joint Services Transcript or a Community College of the Air Force transcript.

 Description: Military Transfer Assurance Guides (MTAGs) provide a statewide guarantee that certain types of military training, experience and/or coursework align to existing college and university courses and will be awarded appropriate credit.

 - Through statewide training provided by the Ohio Department of Higher Education, campuses are highly encouraged to evaluate military training, experience and coursework for potential alignment with their own courses and programs.
 The Ohio Values Veterans Toolkit and the Train the Trainer program are excellent resources for this.

 - MTAGs works with various programs and initiatives already backed by the Ohio Department of Higher Education – students should also consult CLEP for Military, CLEP for Veterans and DSST for further support.
-Additionally, MTAGs are currently aligned with the Ohio Transfer Module (OTM), Transfer Assurance Guides (TAGs) and Career-Technical Assurance Guides (CTAGs).
+Additionally, MTAGs are currently aligned with Ohio Transfer 36, Transfer Assurance Guides (TAGs) and Career-Technical Assurance Guides (CTAGs).

 - Transferology is also a great resource to see how your credits may transfer by institution.